gibsonhooper25/365groupproject/docs/ExampleFlows.md

   - calls `/playlist/{playlist_id}`

 ## Example 3
 - Bill Wurtz is a song artist known for creating very unique songs.
 Bill is releasing a new album and would like add it to Harmony API and see what people think of it.
-To add his ne album bill will first create the album and the songs then add each of the songs to the album.
+To add his new album bill will first create the album and the songs then add each of the songs to the album.
   - Bill creates the album with `/albums/new` providing his artist ID, the genre, and a name for the album
   - Bill creates each of the songs for the album using `/songs/new` again providing his artist ID, the genre, and the name of the song
   - Bill then adds each of these songs to this new album with `/albums/{album_id}/add-song/{song_id}`